dleeftink/QuickSet/readme.md

 ```

 This method resembles insertion sort, and keeps all integers in the top-k window sorted by decreasing order of frequency.
-If integer counts are tied, the last inserted value takes precedence in the ranking, i.e. integers that are inserted later are ranked higher than those inserted earlier (*Least Recently Used* or LRU-style).
+If integer counts are tied, the last inserted value takes precedence in the ranking, i.e. integers that are inserted later are ranked higher than those inserted earlier (*Least Recently Used* or LRU).
 Slightly slower than `.minsum()` due to frequent copying.

 ### Sorters